 Wage Growth in Japan averaged 3.10 percent from 1972 until 2021, reaching an all time high of 35.02 percent in July of 1974 and a record low of -7.10 percent in June of 2009.
 This page provides - Japan Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Total Cash Earnings Growth - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Wage Growth in Japan is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Japan to stand at 1.00 in 12 months time.
-In the long-term, the Japan Total Cash Earnings Growth is projected to trend around 1.60 percent in 2020, according to our econometric models.
+Wage Growth in Japan is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Wage Growth in Japan to stand at 3.00 in 12 months time.
+In the long-term, the Japan Total Cash Earnings Growth is projected to trend around 1.50 percent in 2022 and 0.80 percent in 2023, according to our econometric models.